kbarber/umberum/README.rst

   of the cost of starting processes but it feel more 'right' to have a pool of workers ready to act that aren't bound to a single requester process.
 Examples are:
   - organic.logger.syslog_3164.decode_fsm
   - organic.logger.route.route_fsm.erl
   I think process groups (using pg2) is the way to go, using a supervisor to restart broken processes and keeping a constant number of pooled processes.
 Of course, how does this pool scale under different load one asks ...

 * Common place for configuration: I envision lots of configuration.
 Here is some that we could use now:
+  - RELP listener port
-   - listener config: port, connection timeout
+  - connection timeout
-   - file output: path name
+  - output file name
   Configuration is a hairy beast - so I'm happy to wait before fixing this one.
   I'd like more use cases to understand the best direction.